nicknatoli/learning/README.md

 # learning

-I created this repo to help a few friends of mine learn to program.
+This repo is intended to be a starting point for people that want to learn to program without going to a university.